build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ### Section 1: Deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and setup an OCSP responder

-If you do not already have Microsoft PKI infrastructure setup (e.g. CAs, OCSP responder), this first section is to deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and create an OCSP responder instance.
+If you do not already have Microsoft PKI infrastructure setup (e.g. CAs, OCSP responder) in your AD environment, this first section is to deploy an offline root CA and enterprise subordinate CA by using the Microsoft Public Key Infrastructure Quick Start template and create an OCSP responder instance.
 If you already have PKI infrastructure setup including an OCSP responder, please skip to Section 2.

 #### Step 1.
 Create a Secret in Secrets Manager